tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 when it offered an "encrypted_client_hello" extension that was not accepted by the server.
 (See {{alerts}}.)

-[[OPEN ISSUE: The following text is a remnant of the section on "ech_nonce".
-It specifies client/server behavior that is unrelated to "ech_nonce".]]

-Per {{client-behavior}} and {{server-behavior}}, implementations are required to track, alongside each PSK established by a previous connection, whether ECH was accepted for this connection.
-If so, this is referred to as an "ECH PSK".
-Otherwise, it is a "non-ECH PSK".
-This may be implemented by adding a new field to client and server session states.

 ## Incorporating Outer Extensions {#outer-extensions}

 Some TLS 1.3 extensions can be quite large and having them both in the inner and